 5.8.5.15 MSR and ESR descriptors

+5.8.5.15.1 General

 An Adaptation Set may have an EssentialProperty descriptor with @schemeIdUri equal to urn:mpeg:dash:msr:2021.
 This descriptor is referred to as the MSR descriptor.
-The presence of this EssentialProperty indicates that each Representation in this Adaptation Set is an MSR.
+The presence of an MSR descriptor in an Adaptation Set indicates that each Representation in the Adaptation Set is an MSR, which carries a main stream track (MST) specified in ISO/IEC 14496 12:2021 AMD1.

-The following applies for MSRs:

-Each SAP in an MSR Representation in the Adaptation Set can be used for accessing the content in the Representation provided that the time-synced sample, when present in the track carried in the associated ESR, is made available to the client.

-Each EDRAP picture in an MSR shall be the first picture in a Segment (i.e., each EDRAP picture shall start a Segment).

 An Adaptation Set may have an EssentialProperty descriptor with @schemeIdUri equal to urn:mpeg:dash:esr:2021.
 This descriptor is referred to as the ESR descriptor.
-The presence of this EssentialProperty indicates that each Representation in this Adaptation Set is an ESR.
-An ESR shall not be consumed or played back by itself without other video Representations.
+The presence of an ESR descriptor in an Adaptation Set indicates that each Representation in the Adaptation Set is an ESR, which carries an external stream track (EST) specified in ISO/IEC 14496 12:2021 AMD1.
+An ESR shall only be consumed or played back together with its associated MSR.

-Each MSR shall be associated with an MSR through the (existing) Representation-level attributes @associationId and @associationType in the MSR as follows: the @id of the associated ESR shall be referred to by a value contained in the attribute @associationId for which the corresponding value in the attribute @associationType is equal to 'aest'.
+Each ESR shall be associated with an MSR through the Representation-level attributes @associationId and @associationType in the MSR as follows: the @id of the associated ESR shall be referred to by a value contained in the attribute @associationId for which the corresponding value in the attribute @associationType is equal to 'aest'.
+Each MSR shall have an associated ESR.

-For an MSR and an ESR associated with each other through the Representation attributes @associationId and @associationType in the MSR, the following constraints apply:
+For an MSR and an ESR associated with each other, the following applies:

+For each media sample with a particular presentation time in the ESR, there shall be a corresponding media sample with the same presentation time in the MSR.

+Each media sample in the MSR that has a corresponding ESR media sample is referred to as an EDRAP sample.

+The first byte position of each EDRAP sample in the MSR is the ISAU of a SAP, which enables playback of the media stream in the MSR provided that the corresponding ESR media sample is provided to the media decoder immediately before the EDRAP sample and the subsequent samples in the MSR.

+Each EDRAP sample in the MSR shall be the first sample in a Segment (i.e., each EDRAP sample shall start a Segment).

-For each Segment in the MSR that starts with an EDRAP picture, there shall be a Segment in the ESR having the same Segment start time derived from the MPD as the Segment in the MSR, wherein the Segment in the ESR carries the external pictures needed for decoding of that EDRAP picture and the subsequent pictures in decoding order in the bitstream carried in the MSR.
+For each Segment in the MSR that starts with an EDRAP sample, there shall be a Segment in the ESR having the same Segment start time as the MSR Segment.

+The concatenation of any Segment in the ESR and the corresponding Segment and all subsequent Segments in the MSR shall result in a conforming bitstream.

-For each Segment in the MSR that does not start with an EDRAP picture, there shall be no Segment in the ESR having the same Segment start time derived from the MPD as the Segment in the MSR.
+For each MSR Segment that does not start with an EDRAP sample, there shall be no corresponding Segment in the ESR having the same Segment start time as the MSR Segment.